strawberry-graphql/strawberry/docs/integrations/fastapi.md

 ```

 In this case we are doing the default processing of the result, but it can be
-tweaked based on your needs. the result, but it can be tweaked based on your needs.
+tweaked based on your needs.